NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

  </script>

-I am a postdoc at the Weizmann Institute of Science, where I work with Gal Binyamini.<br /> In 2022, I earned my PhD at the University of Illinois at Urbana-Champaign, where my advisor was Lou van den Dries.
+I am a postdoc at the Weizmann Institute of Science, where I work with Gal Binyamini.<br /> I earned my PhD at the University of Illinois at Urbana-Champaign, where my advisor was Lou van den Dries.

 My work involves an interplay of ideas from algebra, model theory, and number theory.